-Defender Manuel Gulde gave visitors Freiburg a shock lead and celebrated by elbow-bumping teammates, before Leipzig striker Yussuf Poulsen grabbed a late equaliser.
+Defender Manuel Gulde gave visitors Freiburg a shock lead and was celebrated by elbow-bumping teammates before Leipzig striker Yussuf Poulsen grabbed a late equalizer.

-Freiburg were then denied a stoppage-time winner when a VAR check spotted an offside.
+Freiburg was then denied a stoppage-time winner when a VAR check spotted an offside.

-Bruno Labbadia, who was named as Jurgen Klinsmann’s replacement during the lockdown, made a winning start as Hertha Berlin coach with a 3-0 success at Hoffenheim.
+Bruno Labbadia, who was named as Jurgen Klinsmann’s replacement during the lockdown, made a winning start as Hertha Berlin’s coach with a 3-0 success at Hoffenheim.